DerekGn/AVRReflowController/README.md

-# AVR ReflowController
+# ReflowController
-Software for a simple oven reflow controller
+Pc software and atmega32u2 firmware for a simple toaster oven reflow controller

+See